Intersection numbers of the natural embedding of the twisted triality hexagon T(q^3,q) in PG(7,q^3): The standard embedding of in satisfies the properties

 In any split Cayley hexagon one can construct what is called a \emph{hermitian spread}, which is a set of \(q^3+1\) mutually opposite lines, for more details see \cite{Thas1980}.

 Thas and Van Maldeghem mention in \cite{ThasVanMaldeghem2008} that there are three possibilities for the intersection of a 5-dimensional subspace and a regularly embedded split Cayley hexagon.
-In particular, if \(|\Lt(U)| = q^3+1\), than this intersection is precisely a hermitian spread.
-In this same paper, they also prove explicitly (Lemma 2) that the required properties which can be carried over imply the following: Every 5-dimensional subspace of \(W\) contains either \(q^3+1\), \(q^3+q^2+q+1\) or \((q+1)(q^2+q+1)\) lines of \(\Lt\).
+In particular, if \(|\Lt(W)| = q^3+1\) for some 5-dimensional subspace \(W\) of \(\mathsf{PG}(6,q)\), than this intersection is precisely a hermitian spread.
+In this same paper, the authors also prove explicitly (Lemma 2) that the required properties which can be carried over imply the following: Every 5-dimensional subspace of \(\mathsf{PG}(6,q)\) contains either \(q^3+1\), \(q^3+q^2+q+1\) or \((q+1)(q^2+q+1)\) lines of a regularly embedded split Cayley hexagon.

 \begin{corollary} Let \(V\) be a 5-dimensional \(\Lt\)-supported subspace of \(\PG\).
 If no two lines of \(\Lt\) intersect then \(|\Lt(V)| = q^3+1\), all lines of \(\Lt(V)\) are opposite in \(T\) and these lines form a hermitian spread in a split Cayley subhexagon. \end{corollary} \begin{proof} By Lemma \ref{lem:HermInSCH}, the subspace \(V\) is contained in a subspace \(W\) which intersects \(\T\) in a split Cayley subhexagon.
 The result now follows from Lemma \ref{lem:MaximumSetOfOppositeLines} and the description in \cite{ThasVanMaldeghem2008}. \end{proof}